gjgjwmertens/RpiWebCluster/README.md

           zeroFill: false,
           protocol41: true } ]

-- Running the app at boot time
+- Running the app at boot time !! this is not working out very well
    - open a terminal
       - sudo crontab -e
       - add the following line to the crontab file